AppSecure-nrw/security-belts/orange/simple-visualization-of-defects.md

 # Simple Visualization of Defects

-Make defects (e.g.: vulnerabilities, bugs) visible to all team members for software components the team is responsible for.
+Collect defects (e.g., vulnerabilities, bugs) of software components the team is responsible.
+Make these defects visible to all team members.
 The collection should be up to date and easy to understand for every team member.

 *Note*: Providing access to all team members is much more important than collecting all defects in one place.